xataio/pgzx/README.md

 ## Support

-If you have any questions, encounter issues, or need assistance, open an issue in this repository our join our [Discord](https://xata.io/discord), and our community will be happy to help.
+If you have any questions, encounter issues, or need assistance, open an issue in this repository or join our [Discord](https://xata.io/discord), and our community will be happy to help.

 <br>